hyunjunian/Poor-Charlie-s-Almanack/en.md

 What makes investment hard, as I said at USC, is that it’s easy to see that some companies have better businesses than others.
 But the price of the stock goes up so high that all of a sudden, the question of which stock is the best to buy gets quite difficult.
 We’ve never eliminated the difficulty of that problem.
 And 98 percent of the time, our attitude toward the market is that we’re agnostics.
 We don’t know.
 Is GM valued properly vis-à-vis Ford?
 We don’t know.

 We’re always looking for something where we think we have an insight that gives us a big statistical advantage.
 Sometimes it comes from psychology, but often it comes from something else.
 And we only find a few, maybe one or two a year.
 We have no system for having automatic good judgment on all investment decisions that can be made.
 Ours is a totally different system.
 We just look for no-brainer decisions.
 As Buffett and I say over and over again, we don’t leap seven-foot fences.
 Instead, we look for one-foot fences with big rewards on the other side.
 So we’ve succeeded by making the world easy for ourselves, not by solving hard problems.

-> We just look for no-brainer decisions.
-As Buffett and I say over and over again, we don’t leap seven-foot fences.
->

 **Based on statistical analysis and insight?**